 Don’t reward whining.
 Don’t give in and buy the candy.
 But there is never a reason to be less than kind about it.
-Responding to his desire with empathy ("You wish you could have that candy") helps him feel less alone with his disappointment.
+Responding to his desire with empathy ("You are so disappointed that I said no; you really wish you could have that candy...") helps him feel less alone with his disappointment.
 And there's nothing wrong with finding something else that will make him happy, like a shiny red apple or a trip to the playground.
 That teaches him to look for win/win solutions.
 If, by contrast, he feels like he only gets what he wants by whining, he’ll become an expert whiner.

 6. Whining because you'll do anything to stop it:

 Why do parents hate whining so much?
 Because whining is your little one's more mature form of crying.
 She's letting you know she needs your attention.
 And human grownups are programmed to react to whining as much as to crying, so the needs of tiny humans get met.
 So the minute you hear that whine, you react with anxiety.
 You'll do anything to stop it.

 But if you can take a deep breath and remind yourself that there's no crisis, you'll feel a lot better, and you'll parent better.
 Don't let your automatic crisis mode of fight or flight kick in.
-Don't feel like you have to do anything at all except love your child.
+Don't feel like you have to solve the problem, or do anything at all except love your child.
 Just smile at your child and give her a big hug.
 Most of the time, the whining will stop.